sjelin/EarBud/README.md

 Apply
 =====

-Are you a ninja-rockstar-guru-samurai-hero-hacker developer?
+Are you a ninja-rockstar-guru-samurai-jedi-hero-hacker developer?
 What about a designer who hand-crafts beautiful pixels and magical interfaces?
 More importantly: are you an alumnus of Carnegie Mellon University?
 Then apply now!

 License
 =======